Courses

 Survey of Roman architecture from 500 B.C.
 To A.D.
 325.

-ARCH 425 - History of Architecture I (3 Credits)
+ARCH 425 - History of World Architecture I (3 Credits)

 Pre-1500 World Architecture survey course - History of Architecture structured to develop critical thinking and visually literacy with regard to the worldwide legacy of design thinking and cultural production through architecture.
 Structured to nurture critical thinking and visually literacy with regard to the worldwide legacy of architecture.
 The work in the course will involve the evaluation of sources and arguments in reading architectural history.
 Architecture will be framed relative to ways of thinking, religious beliefs, cultural heritage, and cultural values.

-ARCH 426 - Fundamentals of Architecture (3 Credits)
+ARCH 426 - History of World Architecture II (3 Credits)

 Post-1500 - History of Architecture survey course - History of Architecture structured to develop critical thinking and visually literacy with regard to the worldwide legacy of design thinking and building innovation in architecture.
 Structured to nurture critical thinking and visually literacy with regard to the worldwide legacy of architecture.
 The work in the course will involve the evaluation of sources and arguments in reading architectural history.
 Architecture will be framed relative to ways of thinking, religious beliefs, cultural heritage, and cultural values.